 Playing race cars, after creating the track across our living room…I think this was just after he first got this track…there were many very elaborate tracks made after this, over the years, all over the house!

 TIP: I don’t have a pic, but I had a “cutting box” for my kids from the time they were toddlers….full of scraps of different kinds of paper, and just let them go to town with kid scissors on them.
 My favorite are Fiskars kid scissors with blunt tips.
 We STILL have ours and use them regularly!
 They are so awesome, cut well, and help children learn to cut!
 From hours and hours of free explore experiences with scissors in this way, my kids learned how to use scissors at like 2 or 3!

 ANOTHER TIP: We often had large appliance boxes like these from my son’s 3rd birthday party, around to play in…or at least one.

 For over a year we had 6 of them, connected, that we played in after my daughter’s first birthday party.
 Many stories read in there…lots of crawling and playing in those forts.

 Appliance stores, if you can find the ones that still get things in cardboard, will often give you their boxes for free..so this is an awesome and fun way to give your kids things to build and play in, if you have the space!

-Sadly, we’ve since remodelled the garage conversion, splitting it into 2 rooms, so there’s not that kind of space anymore.
-I use Mr McGroovy’s cardboard rivets to connect them together and create things with them.
+Sadly, we’ve since remodeled the garage conversion, splitting it into 2 rooms, so there’s not that kind of space anymore.
+I used Mr. McGroovy’s cardboard rivets (which unfortunately have since gone out of business, but you can find other brands of cardboard rivets on Amazon.
+And they are essentially the same thing.) to connect them together and create things with them.